ibmresilient/resilient-community-apps/fn_symantec_dlp/README.md

 ## Release Notes
 ### v0.0.1
-* Pre-Release -- DLP Polling Component to import Incidents into Resilient.
+* Pre-Release -- DLP Polling Component to import incidents into the Resilient platform.
+### v1.0.0
+* Initial Release -- Includes a DLP Polling Component to import incidents into the Resilient platform and also a function to update DLP incidents as a part of the incident response process.

 ---

 ## Overview
-**Resilient Circuits Components used to establish DLP as a source of Incidents for Resilient**
+**Resilient Circuits Components used to establish DLP as a source of incidents for the Resilient platform**

  ![screenshot: main](./doc/screenshots/main.png)

-Included in this package are two main components; a Incident Poller used to gather Incidents from DLP and a Resilient Circuits Function for updating a Symantec DLP Incident from Resilient
+Included in this package are two main components; a incident Poller used to gather incidents from DLP and a Resilient Circuits Function for updating a Symantec DLP incident from the Resilient platform.

 ---